Panda Bear (musician): Solo work

-His song "Comfy In Nautica" appears in ABC's 2010 climate change TV special Earth 2100.

 Lennox was chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival he planned to curate in December 2011 in Minehead, England.
 However, Lennox was unable to play when the event was rescheduled to March 2012.

 In June 2013, Panda Bear performed a set of all new material at ATP.

 In October 2014, the Mr Noah EP was released, featuring four new songs.
 The full album, Panda Bear Meets the Grim Reaper, was released in January 2015.

 In 2018, Lennox released the vinyl-only A Day With the Homies EP, a collection of five songs heavily influenced by house + bass music.
 Included on the packaging of the release were hidden URLs that pointed to samples used on the EP.
 In February 2019, he released the LP Buoys, featuring production work by longtime collaborator Rusty Santos.
 It was preceded by the single "Dolphin".

-On February 28, 2025, Lennox released his seventh solo studio album, Sinister Grift.
+On February 28, 2025, Lennox released his seventh solo album, Sinister Grift.
 Inspired by his recent divorce from his longterm partner Fernanda Pereira, the album was recorded in close collaboration with his Animal Collective bandmate Deakin.
-It was preceded by the singles, "Defence", "Ferry Lady" and "Ends Meet".
+It was preceded by the singles, "Defense", "Ferry Lady" and "Ends Meet".

-Outside musical collaborations
+Collaborations

-Lennox plays in the band Jane and Together with DJ Scott Mou.
-He has also performed on tracks with Atlas Sound (Bradford Cox of Deerhunter), Ducktails (Matt Mondanile, best known as the former lead guitarist of the American indie rock band Real Estate) and electronic musicians Zomby and Pantha du Prince.
+From 2002 to 2007, Lennox played in the band Jane with DJ Scott Mou.
+He has also performed on tracks with Atlas Sound (Bradford Cox of Deerhunter), Ducktails (Matt Mondanile, formerly of Real Estate), Dean Blunt, and many electronic musicians, including Zomby, Pantha du Prince, Flume, and Jamie xx.

-Panda Bear appeared on the track "Doin' It Right" on the 2013 Daft Punk album Random Access Memories.
+Lennox (with Animal Collective) had initially made contact with Daft Punk asking them if they wanted to remix the track "My Girls".
+Whilst the duo said they liked the track, they declined saying they did not like to do remixes.
+However, they stayed in email contact.
+Later, Panda Bear appeared on the track "Doin' It Right" on the 2013 Daft Punk album Random Access Memories.
 The album won Daft Punk the Grammy Award for Album of the Year in 2014, making Panda Bear a co-winner.
-Almost a decade later, Lennox worked with previous Daft Punk collaborators Alan Braxe and DJ Falcon on their new duo's debut single, "Step by Step", in 2022.
+Almost a decade later, in 2022, Lennox worked with previous Daft Punk collaborators Alan Braxe and DJ Falcon on their new duo's debut single, "Step by Step".

+In 2019, Lennox contributed to singer Solange's album When I Get Home, providing backing vocals on several tracks and co-producing the song "Binz".